-Jestion A. To be completed t by the student.
-STUDENT NAME: YEAR: SUBJECT/S: Date of Assessment Task Assessment Task/s affected Details of effect on performance, if relevant Attendance Can/did you attend?
-YES/NO Section B: Reason for failure to meet re equirements by/on due date (attach an y additional evidence to support t піз арріісаціоп).
-Evidence of illness or medica I condition, where relevant: professional.
-However, this p or other medical condition, this section erson may be a parent or care giver.
-T considered that it would be detrimenta he school and NESA advises that s Diagnosis / medical condition : Date of onset of illness or con ndition: Dates and time(s) of all consu Please attach medical certific Itations / meetings relating to this illnecate/s, where available. ess / condition: ent's condition / symptoms could impe an examination, it is imperative that yes is application.) • American and an activities and the second of the ou feel will assist in the assessment o f the student's application.
-(If the re is not enough space please provide additional shee
+STUDENT NAME: YEAR: SUBJECT/S: Date of Assessment Task Assessment Task/s affected Details of effect on performance, if relevant Attendance Can/did you attend YES/NO Castian D. I 1 Section B: leason for failure to meet re equirements by/on due date (attach ar ly additional evidence to support t his application): Evidence of illness or medica al condition, where relevant: For anneals hased on illness or other medical condition, this section will normally be completed by a d octor or other health person may be a parent or care giver.
+T - considered that it would be detrimenta Diagnosis / medical condition n: Date of onset of illness or co Dates and time(s) of all cons ultations / mostings relating to this illus uss / condition Please attach medical certifi ultations / meetings relating to this illne ess / condition: riease attacii illeulcai certili cate/s, where available.
+Please describe how the stud dent's condition / symptoms could impe ede their performance in the Asses sment Task.
+(If the d an examination, it is imperative that y sheets and attach them to th is application.)
+Any other comments which please provide additional she you feel will assist in the assessment or eet/s) f the student's application.
+(If the re is not enough space

 Section C: Student Appeal

 I have carefully read the information sheet detailing Assessment Task Illness / Misadventure Appeals and the instructions at the front of this form, and have completed each item on the checklist.

-I consider that my Assessment Task performance was affected by illness or unforeseen misadventure which occurred immediately before or during the Assessment Task, as set out above and in Section A of this form.
+I consider that my Assessment Task performmediately before or during the Assessi unforeseen misadventure which occurred Section A of this form.

 Assessment Task mark for the course/s in n which I have appealed.
 Where an hool Assessments, where that mark exceeds my absence is known in advance, I understand I will f Conduct required of me in this instance.

 I declare that all the information I have supplied is true.
 Student signature: Date:

 Parent/caregiver signature: Date:

 Name of person lodging appeal if not the student:

 Reason not lodged by student:

 Signature:

 Telephone:

 Section D: Class Teacher Comment (com ment / recommendations in relation on to this appeal):

 Name (please print):

 Signature: Date://

-Section E: Head Teacher Comment (comment / recommendations in relation to this appeal):
+Section E: Head Teacher Comment (com ment / recommendations in relatio n to this appeal):

 Name (please print):

 Signature: Date: / /

 Signature.

 Section F: Result / outcome

 Copy to be provided to: student / CT / HT / YA / DP / student file

 Panel member name: Signature: Date:

 Panel member name: Signature: Date:

 Panel member name: Signature: Date: